 Credit scores range from 300 to 850, with 850 considered an excellent credit score.
 Having a credit score of 650 or higher improves your chances of qualifying for traditional business loans.
 Credit scores lower than that may have lesser chances of qualifying for loans.
-If they get approved, they might have to pay a higher interest rate.
+They might have to pay a higher interest rate if they get approved.

 Your cash flow allows the lenders to evaluate your capability to pay the loan back and how you handle your finances.
 In other words, it lets them know whether or not you’d be able to afford the required repayments.
 Essentially, the higher the cash that goes into the business, the better fit they are as borrowers.

 If you’ve been in business for quite some time now, you must be doing something right.
 This makes the lenders trust you more.
 Other than that, the longer you’ve been in business, the more financial statements lenders can review and evaluate.
 From there, they can determine how you weather through the bad times and how you used the good days to your advantage.